RobColeman/data_science_and_engineering_ipython_notebooks/README.md

 # data_science_ipython_notebooks
-a collection of examples ranging from algorithms, general programming, library use, machine learning, data mining, and data visualization
+A collection of examples ranging from algorithms, general programming, library use, machine learning, data mining, and data visualization.

+This is not meant to be polished collection of works.
+Notably absent are explinations for many applications, algorithms or problems.
+Little, if any proof-reading has taken place, so read at your own risk.

 ## requirements: